Food and Beverage

 Ceramic Microfiltration (MF) Membranes

-Ceramic MF technology is used to extract clarified liquid from plant material, ensuring higher filtrate quality by effectively removing impurities such as solids and resins.
+Ceramic Microfiltration (MF) technology is used to extract clarified liquid from plant material, ensuring higher filtrate quality by effectively removing impurities such as solids and resins.
 This process reduces contamination, minimizes solvent consumption in downstream processes, and enhances the efficiency, sustainability, and cost-effectiveness of plant extraction.

 Spiral Wound Ultrafiltration (UF) Membranes

-Spiral wound UF technology removes large molecules, such as proteins, pigments, and other macromolecules, from the plant extract.
+Spiral Wound Ultrafiltration (UF) technology removes large molecules, such as proteins, pigments, and other macromolecules, from the plant extract.
 This step improves the quality of the extract by removing unwanted substances and enhancing the purity of the final product.

 Spiral Wound Nanofiltration (NF) Membranes